 After-beach activities in Crete

-Crete is an amazing island, with so many things to do and see; From sightseeing in Heraklion to traditional Cretan cooking classes and Greek folk dancing lessons, you will never get bored with our unique Crete experiences!
+Crete is an amazing island, with so many things to do and see; From sightseeing in Heraklion to traditional Cretan cooking classes, you will never get bored with our unique Crete experiences!

 The exquisiteness of Crete is unmatched, and although uncovering all of its beauties in one visit is nearly impossible, by visiting the Crete beaches we have listed above, you’re one step closer to understanding what the island, its landscape, and its culture are all about.